Saadmairaj/tkterminal/README.md

   - All output text have tag name _output_ which can be configured with `terminal.tag_config("output", option=value...)` method.
   - All error text also have a tag name _error_ which can be configured with `terminal.tag_config("error", option=value...)` method.
   - The basename also have a tag name _basename_ configured with `terminal.tag_config("basename", option=value...)` method.
+  - The linebar is an object of Tkinter Canvas widget which can be configured with `terminal.linebar.configure(option=value ...)`.
+And each number line is a canvas item whose tag name is the number itself that can be configured with `terminal.linebar.itemconfigure('item', options...)`.